-escription of a food chain makes sense and is relatively simple to understand.
-However, ecognised as an oversimplification.
-Few animals eat a single food - glant pandas and ko are two of only a few examples.
-Most animals have a variety of food sources and exist is food chains but as part of complex interconnected food webs.
-This is exactly what fill observe on Bear Island, and ecologists have built up similar models from ecosystems all ord for 66 PB.
-The description of a food chain makes se tastrophic effects and so the
+The description of a food chain makes sense and is relatively simple to understand.
+However, it is now recognised as an oversimplification.
+Few animals eat a single food - giant pandas and koala bears are two of only a few examples.
+Most animals have a variety of food sources and exist not is simple food chains but as part of complex interconnected food webs.
+This is exactly what Elton w on to observe on Bear Island, and ecologists have built up similar models from ecosystems all over the neurod (cere, 6 p). on to observe on per-the world (see fig B).

-In situations involving a single food chair, such as the giant pation with its ones make up-examency of bamboo, the ecosystem is easily disrupted.
-Any event that reduces the availability of bamboo will also theaten the panda, making pandas very vulnerable to habitat destruction, whether as a result of human actions or natural disasters.
-When an organism is part of a complex food web, a change in
+In situations involving a single food chain, such as the giant panda with its diet made up exclusively of bamboo, the eccosystem is easily disrupted.
+Any event that reduces the availability of bamboo will also threaten the panda, making pandas very vulnariable to tabilati destruction, whether as a result of human actions or natural disasters.
+When an organism is part of a complex food web, a change in any one component, whilst potentially affecting the balance of the ecosystem, is far less likely to have catastrophic effects and so the system will be more stable (see fig B).